 As Baby Boomers, we all want to stay young and healthy and marketers are keenly aware of it.
 We eagerly buy up products in hopes they will make us slimmer, stronger, sexier, and ageless.
 The most affluent generation alive today is spending big bucks for snake oil that doesn’t live up to its claims.
 It’s important to avoid scams that drain our bank accounts and may even affect our health.

-Too many of us become convinced by those who prey on the over 50 market, to buy food, supplements, and fitness products promising “the fountain of youth.”
-Every day a new “wonder” product launches on the Internet with flashy images, “fact-filled” videos and tempting offers.
+Too many of us become convinced by those who prey on the over 50 markets, to buy food, supplements, and fitness products promising “the fountain of youth.”
+Every day a new “wonder” product launches on the Internet with flashy images, “fact-filled” videos, and tempting offers.

 Avoid scams in the guise of ads that sound like: